Baptistère Saint-Jean: Modern times

-The building was abandoned in 1791 during the revolution, and was confiscated from the church and sold as national property to a private citizen who used it as a warehouse.
+The building was abandoned in 1791 during the French Revolution, and was confiscated from the church and sold as national property to a private citizen who used it as a warehouse.
 It was saved from demolition by a public subscription which allowed it to be repurchased in 1834.
 The baptistery underwent restoration in the middle of the 20th century.

 Excavations during the course of the 20th century have recovered the baptismal tank and allowed the dating of the building to be made more precise.
 This improved dating has ruled out the theory that the baptistery first served as a pagan temple, under which pretext it was at one time given the name Temple Saint-Jean.
 Instead it appears the building was indeed constructed for the purpose of baptism, a sacrament which was previously administered in the River Clain, which runs about a few hundred metres away.

 Despite the centuries of demolitions, additions, and other changes, the baptistery retains its original Latin character.